 The show has also helped to drive tourism to the city of Derry as many people are coming here to check out the city which the show is based around.
 There has also been a huge mural created in the centre of Derry of the main characters which has proven to be quite popular with people.

 There are also future plans to create a Derry Girls visitor experience in the city.
 A tour that will highlight the different filming locations in the show.
-So that’s something visitors to Northern Ireland can look forward to seeing.
+So that’s something visitors to Northern Ireland can look forward to seeing in the near future.